jsor/geokit/README.md

 $longitude = $latLng->getLongitude();
 ```

-### Bounds
+### BoundingBox

-A Bounds instance represents a rectangle in geographical coordinates, including
+A BoundingBox instance represents a rectangle in geographical coordinates,
-one that crosses the 180 degrees longitudinal meridian.
+including one that crosses the 180 degrees longitudinal meridian.

 It is constructed from its left-bottom (south-west) and right-top (north-east)
 corner points.